 Wealthy private clients and private investment structures set up for them can declare that they want to be considered professional clients (“opting out” of the private client status protection).
 Professional clients can declare that they want to be considered private clients (“opting-in”).
 Institutional clients may only state that they alternatively wish to be considered professional clients.

-Dara is legally obliged to assign the Client to a client segment, taking the statutory provisions into account.
-Unless otherwise stated in writing, Dara’s Client is treated as a private Client within the definition of FinSA.
+Dara Capital is legally obliged to assign the Client to a client segment, taking the statutory provisions into account.
+Unless otherwise stated in writing, Dara Capital’s Client is treated as a private Client within the definition of FinSA.

 Classification according to the Collective Investment Schemes Act (CISA)